Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Pros Of Debt Consolidation

-• Fixed payoff date: If you turn to home equity loans, HELOCs, a cash-out refinance or personal loan to pay off your debt, you’ll know exactly when that debt will disappear.
-That’s because lenders will provide you with a pay-off schedule that lists your monthly payments, how much interest you’re paying and your loan’s pay-off date.
+• Fixed payoff date: If you turn to a home equity loan, HELOC, a cash-out refinance or personal loan to pay off your debt, you’ll know exactly when that debt will disappear.
+That’s because lenders will provide you with a payoff schedule that lists your monthly payments, how much interest you’re paying and your loan’s payoff date.
 This gives you a tangible goal to work toward.

-• Improved credit score: Taking out a debt consolidation loan will immediately cause at least a small hit to your three-digit credit score.
+• Improved credit score: Taking out a debt consolidation loan will immediately cause at least a small hit to your credit score.
 That’s because you’re taking on a new loan, something that will cause your score to drop slightly.
 But this is only temporary.
-If you make your payments on time each month, you’ll steadily rebuild, then increase your credit score.
-That’s because on-time payments are the biggest factor in calculating your credit score.
-And as you reduce your monthly debt?
-That will boost your credit score, too.
+If you make your payments on time each month, you’ll steadily rebuild and possibly then increase your credit score.
+That’s because making on-time payments is the biggest factor in calculating your credit score.
+Reducing your debt will boost your credit score, too.

 Cons Of Debt Consolidation

 • You’ll need good credit to qualify: You’ll need at least an average credit score to qualify for a personal loan or home equity loan with an interest rate low enough to make debt consolidation worthwhile.
-You won’t need a perfect score, but most lenders will require a minimum credit score in the low- to-mid-600s to qualify for such loans.
+You won’t need an exceptional score, but most lenders will require a credit score in the low 600s or mid-600s to qualify for such loans.
 Your score might be lower if your high amount of debt has caused you to make late payments in the past.

 • Upfront costs: Lenders often charge upfront fees to originate personal loans, home equity loans, HELOCs or cash-out refinances.
-You might be able to roll these fees into your monthly payments but be aware that debt consolidation is typically not free.
-Most refinances, for instance, cost from 2% to 6% of your loan amount.
-If you owe $200,000, that comes out to $2,000 to $12,000, which you would usually roll into the amount you’re borrowing.
+You might be able to roll these fees into your monthly payments, but be aware that debt consolidation typically isn’t free.
+Most refinances, for instance, cost 2% – 6% of your loan amount.
+If you owe $200,000, that comes out to $4,000 to $12,000, which you would likely roll into the amount you’re borrowing.

 What Is Debt Settlement?

 If you’re struggling with your debt, you can also turn to debt settlement services.
-With this approach, either you or a company that you hire negotiates with the creditors to whom you owe money.
+With this approach, either you or a company that you hire negotiates with your creditors.
 The goal of these negotiations is to lower the amount of debt you owe or to eliminate it completely.

 What Are Some Debt Settlement Methods?